Skip to main content

 Protect

-Protect your eyes from wind and sun as you recover.
+Protect your upper and lower eyelids from wind and sun as you recover.
 You can wear dark sunglasses when you’re outside.
 Also, listen to what your surgeon says about using sunscreen after the procedure.

-You do not need to cover your eyes during recovery, but you could go home after surgery with gauze over them temporarily.
+You do not need to cover your upper and lower eyelids during recovery, but you could go home after surgery with gauze over them temporarily.

 Physical Activity